tmpR-hash/informatics-programming_1st_course/README.md

-my tasks for c++ course of 1st semester
+my tasks for c++ course of 1st course